KimHyung/autonomous_exploration/README.md

 # Autonomous Exploration
 ---
 Autonomous exploration package aims to explore unknown areas faster and more efficiently by selecting the most meaningful point as the next goal point.
 To select the most meaningful point, we created a cost function based on 3 values: 2d map segmentation, the clustering size of the detected frontier, and the A* distance to the point.
+Also,To safely avoid obstacles being explored, we have created a cost map based on the obstacles explored by yolo and 2d lidar.

 ---
 ##  Install